 Light from within, light that will outward shine,

 Strength to make strong some weaker heart than mine,

 Joy to make glad each soul that feels its touch;

 Great Father of the sun, I ask this much.

 In the second set of lines, the speaker begins by addressing his words to God.
 In the first stanza, the lines were spoken allowed to any who were listening.
 There was not one specific audience member in mind.
 Now though, the narrator is hoping to convey his love and devotion to God.
 This stanza also validates the above interpretation.
 God and his power, as seen through the light of the sun, are the centerpiece of this poem.

 Additionally, it is important to note that these lines of the poem are like a prayer as he is specifically asking for something from God.
 This lines up with the title of the poem.
 He is praying at sunrise for a better day.

 The speaker begins this stanza by asking the “greater Maker” of the “great sun” to grant him one request.
-Perhaps he is hoping that his previous description and devotions to the sun and God will endear him in this moment.
+Perhaps he is hoping that his previous description and devotions to the sun and God will endear him at this moment.
 He asks that God give him the “strength” to finish this particular day.
 He describes it as running the race which lasts through the upcoming hours of the day.
-There is something about the looming events which worries the speaker, he needs extra help in this moment.
+There is something about the looming events which worries the speaker, he needs extra help at this moment.

 He also asks to be filled with “joy” so that the joyless day comes to an end as quickly as possible.
 While these first lines seem to revolve around the speaker himself, the next concern others he might help.